DavidGomez-dev/salescoachlanding/_posts/2023-01-01-setup-guide.md

 <p class="text-center"><img src="../../assets/images/guide21.png" alt="Permissions" class="my-3 border border-3 border-primary rounded rounded-3"></p>

 <h4 class="pt-6-m mb-3 text-primary" id="adding-cards">5.
-Adding the Cards to the Deals, Contacts or Company records</h4>
+Adding the Cards to the Deals, Contacts or Company records (if not done already)</h4>

 <p>SAILES Coach is easily accessible within your HubSpot records, but you may need to configure the app card to display on your Deal, Contact, or Company record pages.</p>